swaap-labs/swaap-v2-monorepo/README.md

 $ yarn build # compile all contracts
 ```

-Most tests are standalone and simply require installation of dependencies and compilation.
-Some packages however have extra requirements.
-Notably, the [`v2-deployments`](./pkg/deployments) package must have access to mainnet archive nodes in order to perform fork tests.
-For more details, head to [its readme file](./pkg/deployments/README.md).

 In order to run all tests (including those with extra dependencies), run:

 ```bash